 Webmaster: John Sennett

 John Sennett has been the centre’s webmaster since 2019, with many years experience of working with WordPress and Drupal systems at Karolinska Institutet, including Linux and MySQL administration.
-He has also a B.A in Musicology from Stockholm University.
+He has also studied at Stockholm University and has a Master of Arts (M.A) in Musicology.